Bestzivvv/event-camera-colour-reconstruction/README.md

 For each ROI, the event responses measured under red, green, and blue illumination are used to construct a **relative RGB response vector**.

-The current reconstruction method uses **ON-event density** as the colour-response feature.
+The current baseline reconstruction method uses **ON-event density** as the colour-response feature.

-Because the RGB illumination sequence is repeated multiple times, the ON-event density is first measured independently for each illumination colour and each repetition.
+Because the RGB illumination sequence is repeated multiple times, the ON-event density is measured independently for each illumination colour and repetition.

-For three repetitions, the measurements can be written as:
+For three repetitions:

 ```text
 Red:   R1, R2, R3